-Specifically, we have shown that, in the coherent case with all ALP fields oscillating ``in phase'', the power scales as $N$ leading to a sharper amplification of the echo signal and strenghtening the projected bounds depending on how large $N$ is.
-In case of small mass splittings between the ALPs, we have also shown that the mass splitting parameter itself provides an additional amplification.
-Such an amplification results in stronger sensitivities compared to the single ALP case.
-When discussing the incoherent case in section \ref{4}, we have shown how similar cases lead to a suppresion of the observable signal leading to weaker projected bounds.
-Both the coherent and incoherent cases are, therefore, important for the proper interpretation of future experimental results.
-We also discuss how our study, originally in the context of the QCD axion mass range, might also be applicable to other mass ranges, including the ultra-low frequency ranges that will be probed by future experiments, specifically NASA's FARSIDE and the DSL experiment in China.
+Further, we also discuss how our study, originally in the context of the QCD axion mass range, might also be applicable to other mass ranges, including the ultra-low frequency ranges that will be probed by future experiments, specifically NASA's FARSIDE and the DSL experiment in China.
 While sending out such low frequency photons into space in order to generate echoes might be impractical, our universe is already teeming with photons at these energies coming from various astrophysical sources including galactic emissions and even the Cosmic Microwave Background.
 Following the approach laid down in reference \cite{Echo7} and the groundwork in this manuscript, a detailed analysis of echoes generated from such galactic and extra-galactic sources at these ultra-light frequencies can be performed.
 Such studies could provide complementary bounds to existing data, for example, like those recently explored in references \cite{Taruya1,Taruya2,keck}.\\

 More detailed and non-uniform probability distributions could still be effectively approximated by a smooth, uniform distribution if the mass range is quite narrow (which is similar to the case we considered) or if the variation in the masses is slow.
 In multiple ALP models, for example utilising the clockwork mechanism, the ALP masses are usually given by \cite{clockwork3},